 This numerical value in the table can be shown graphically as follows:

 Initially, the shape of the TPL curve is convex to the origin.
-The convex shape results from the negative marginal productivity of fixed factor (capital) (why?) which turns out to be positive with the usages of more and more variable factors.
+The convex shape results from the negative marginal productivity of fixed factor (capital) (why?), which turns out to be positive with more variable factors.
 After a certain period, the TPL curve is concave to the origin because of the diminishing marginal product of labor.
 There are three stages of production- first, second and third.
 We will explain each of them as follows:

 First stage:

-This stage of production is the stage of increasing returns because the average product increases and reaches the maximum when the marginal product equals the average product despite the marginal product has already begun to decline.
-Hence, the first stage of production goes from zero units to 4th i.e. L2 units of labor.
+This production stage is the stage of increasing returns because the average product rises and reaches the maximum when the marginal product equals the average product despite the marginal product having already begun to decline.
+Hence, the first production stage goes from zero units to 4th, i.e., L2 labor units.
 The first stage ends with the start of the fall of APL.
-The main causes of the increasing returns are the fuller and more efficient utilization of fixed factors and specialization of labor.
+The leading causes of the increasing returns are the fuller and more efficient utilization of fixed factors and specialization of labor.

 Second stage

 This stage of production is diminishing returns because both average product and marginal product decline but remain positive throughout this stage.
 Thus, the second stage starts with the fall of the average product and terminates when the total product reaches maximum (when MPL is zero).
-In the figure presented, this second stage lies between L2 to L3 units of labor.
+This second stage lies between L2 and L3 labor units, as shown in the figure.
 At this stage, output increases at a decreasing rate because of decreasing marginal product.
-Nonetheless, APL keeps on increasing until marginal product equals average product.
+Nonetheless, APL keeps on rising until marginal product equals average product.

 The main causes of diminishing returns are the excess of a variable factor over the fixed factor, the indivisibility of the fixed factor, and no perfect substitution between factor inputs.
-Prof. Bober rightly remarks on indivisibility: “Let the indivisibility enter through the door, the law of variable proportion rushes out through the window.”
-In addition, a scarce factor is taken as the fixed factor and its supply cannot be increased.
-And, also the factors are not perfect substitutes by assumption.
+Prof. Bober rightly remarks on indivisibility: “Let the indivisibility enter through the door.
+The law of variable proportion rushes out through the window.”
+In addition, a scarce factor is taken as the fixed factor, and its supply cannot be increased.
+Also, the factors are not perfect substitutes by assumption.

 Third stage:

 This is the stage of negative returns because of the negative marginal product of labor.
 The total product declines in this stage due to the negative marginal product of labor.
 However, the average product remains positive so long as the total product is positive.
-The main causes of the negative returns are excess of variable factor (labor) over the fixed factor (capital) and difficulty in management and control.
-This situation is rightly underscored by the proverb – “too many cooks spoil the broth”.
+The leading causes of the negative returns are excess variable (labor) over the fixed factor (capital) and difficulty in management and control.
+This situation is rightly underscored by the proverb – “too many cooks spoil the broth.”

 Stage of operation for a rational producer

-A rational producer never produces at the third stage because in this stage marginal product is negative and reduces the total product.
-Cutting the number of labor would provide the producer the more output.
+A rational producer never produces at the third stage because, in this stage, the marginal product is negative and reduces the total product.
+Cutting the number of laborers would provide the producer with more output.
 Hence, the third stage is not the stage of operation for a rational producer.
-Similarly, a rational producer does not produce at the first stage because at this stage marginal product of the fixed factor (capital) is negative.
+Similarly, a rational producer does not produce at the first stage because, at this stage, the marginal product of the fixed factor (capital) is negative.
 Increasing the variable factor means the fuller and more efficient use of fixed factor.
 Hence, the producer does not produce in the first stage.
 The only remaining stage of operation is the second stage.

-A rational producer operates in this stage because the total output increases in this stage despite decreasing average product and marginal product.
+A rational producer operates in this stage because the total output increases despite decreasing average and marginal products.
 Hence, a rational producer operates somewhere between the 4th and 6th units.
 But, the exact point at which the producer operates depends on the relative price of the factors.

 Application of the law of variable proportion

-Initially, the law of variable proportion is considered to operate in agriculture production only.
-However, this law has vast and universal applicability and applies in both the agriculture and industry sectors as well.
-Moreover, application of diminishing returns means that the future of mankind looms large as a gloomy picture.
-There might happen starvation, underproduction, shortage, hardships, misery, and so on due to continual productivity decline.
+Initially, the law of variable proportion was considered to operate only in agriculture production.
+However, this law has vast and universal applicability and applies to agriculture and industry sectors.
+Moreover, the application of diminishing returns means that the future of mankind looms large as a gloomy picture.
+Starvation, underproduction, shortage, hardships, misery, and so on might happen due to continual productivity decline.

-Nonetheless, why we are not observing these dismal situations universally in the real world?
-The answer lies within the assumption of ‘other things remaining the same’.
-That means we have assumed the technique of production to remain constant throughout the analysis of theory.
-However, technological advancement is a continual process and keeps on developing, which ultimately contributes to higher productivity growth.
+Nonetheless, why are we not observing these dismal situations universally in the real world?
+The answer lies within the assumption of ‘other things remaining the same.’
+That means we have assumed the production technique to remain constant throughout the theory analysis.
+However, technological advancement is a continual process that keeps developing, ultimately contributing to higher productivity growth.

-In a nutshell, we can suspend the operation of diminishing returns through the continual advancement in production techniques.
+In a nutshell, we can suspend diminishing returns through continually advancing production techniques.